rizitis/orthodox-live/README.md

 # orthodox-live
-You can watch or listen Greek orthodox web tv or radio
+You can watch or listen Greek orthodox web tv and radio

 ## INSTALL
 First make sure you have **zenity** installed in your system.